Substantive Change

 kasey.neece-fielder@utsa.edu

-Lorrie Smith, Director, Accreditation and Process Improvement
+Lorrie Smith, Assistant Vice Provost, Accreditation and Academic Programs

 lorrie.smith@utsa.edu